 The Rescue Wedge is a multi-purpose tool adopted in the fire service making a firefighter's job more efficient.
 It works as a spanner wrench, a simple door chock, a bail-out anchor point, a fulcrum, a gap set force assist and a wedge.

-CREATED BY TEXAS FIREFIGHTERS, JARED FORD AND WESELY PORTER, THE RESCUE WEDGE SERVES AS THEIR CONTRIBUTION TO THE SAFETY AND EFFECTIVENESS OF FIREFIGHTERS WORLDWIDE.
+CREATED BY TEXAS FIREFIGHTERS, JARED FORD AND WESLeY PORTER, THE RESCUE WEDGE SERVES AS THEIR CONTRIBUTION TO THE SAFETY AND EFFECTIVENESS OF FIREFIGHTERS WORLDWIDE.

 Early in my firefighting career, I attended a seminar led by a fellow firefighter.
 His speech to the audience asked the question, "What will be your contribution to the fire service?"

 Moved by this speech I knew that I didn't want the fire service to just be a career stopping point.
 I wanted to contribute and give back to the fire service.
-So we developed The Rescue Wedge, so that firefighters had a reliable, multi-purpose tool that could be used by firefighters for years to come.
+The Rescue Wedge was developed so that firefighters had a reliable, multi-purpose tool that could be used by firefighters for years to come.

-I introduced the wedge to Porter, who helped finalize the design, including branding it and helped test it in training to ensure it would be useful and effective.
+I introduced the wedge to Porter, who helped finalize the design, including branding and testing it in training to ensure it would be useful and effective.
 It quickly went from a plain wooden door wedge to a multi-purpose tool, called The Rescue Wedge.